WHU-USI3DV/Mobile-Seed/README.md

 - 2024-03-06: Update the data pre-processing code for Camvid and PASCAL Context datasets!

 ## 💻 Installation
 Our Mobile-Seed is built on [MMsegmentation](https://github.com/open-mmlab/mmsegmentation) 0.29.1.
 Please refer to the [installation](https://mmsegmentation.readthedocs.io/en/0.x/get_started.html#installation) page  for more details.
+We provide a Docker image on [onedrive](https://whueducn-my.sharepoint.com/:f:/g/personal/martin_liao_whu_edu_cn/EgILxvqMh0VMs_882fKK9FkBnzFYnwtGR-JYe52yg4aBBg?e=mJvkuV) and [baidudisk](https://pan.baidu.com/s/1rOobDYvf-cgqOC5WWSRnzg)(code: djry) for quick start.

-A quick installation example:
+If you want to building from source, here is a quick installation example :
 ```
 conda create --name mobileseed python=3.7 -y
 conda activate mobileseed